ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.pt-pt.md

 ### Your IP range must be in a supported RIR <a name="supportedrir"></a>

 A [Regional Internet registry](https://en.wikipedia.org/wiki/Regional_Internet_registry) (RIR) is an organization that manages IP addresses in a given region.

 You need to own (see below) a public IPv4 block with one of the following RIRs:

 - [ARIN](https://www.arin.net/)
 - [RIPE](https://www.ripe.net/)

+It is now possible to use ARIN or RIPE IP blocks on any OVHcloud campus.
+This enhanced flexibility enables more efficient management and optimized allocation of IP addresses to meet your company's specific needs.

-An ARIN block can only be used with OVHcloud services located in Canada or the USA, while a RIPE block can only be used with OVHcloud services located in Europe.
+Unlike the previous policy, where an ARIN block could only be used with OVHcloud services located in Canada or the USA, and a RIPE block could only be used with OVHcloud services located in Europe, this restriction has been lifted.

 To be considered as a valid owned block, imported blocks must be one of the following types :